certifaction/cli/README.md

 >return an error.
 >#### Flags
 >```
->--name         string   Full name of signer
+>--name         string   Full name of the signer
->--email        string   Email address of signer [required]
+>--email        string   Email address of the signer [required]
->--send-email   bool     When this flag is enabled API will send signing request to the user.
+>--send-email   bool     When this flag is enabled the API will send a signing request to the user
 >```

 ### Edit a document signature request